kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### Name

-The `metadata.name` is important for the OfflineVirtualMachine, it is used to find created VirtualMachineInstance.
-The VirtualMachineInstance name is directly derived from the OfflineVirtualMachine.
-This means, if OfflineVirtualMachine is names 'testvm', the VirtualMachineInstance is named 'testvm' too.
+The `metadata.name` is important for the VirtualMachine, it is used to find created VirtualMachine.
+The VirtualMachine name is directly derived from the VirtualMachine.
+This means, if VirtualMachine is names 'testvm', the VirtualMachine is named 'testvm' too.

-Moreover, the pair namespace and name: `namepace/metadata.name` creates the unique identifier for the OfflineVirtualMachine.
+Moreover, the pair namespace and name: `namepace/metadata.name` creates the unique identifier for the VirtualMachine.
 This fact implies that two identical names in the same namespace are considered as an error.

 ### Template